 - A more sustainably resourced immigration advice and legal system.

-For information on our open round of applications please visit our current opportunities page.
+For more information on our open grant round please visit our current opportunities page.

-Please see our grant partners page here for descriptions of awarded grants from previous rounds.
+Please see our awarded grant partners page here for descriptions of awarded grants from previous rounds.

 What do we mean by influencing?